latchset/pkcs11-provider/SECURITY.md

 ## Reporting a Vulnerability

-To report security vulnerabilities please either select the "Report a vulnerability" teplate from the "New issue" workflow, or email simo@redhat.com directly.
+To report security vulnerabilities please either select the "Report a vulnerability" template from the "New issue" workflow, or email simo@redhat.com directly.
 Please DO NOT open a generic issue for security vulnerabilities.